 The burgeoning field of “book history” has tended to focus on the history of the book in Western culture, and to premise the revolutionary nature of the invention of movable type.
 But what does book history look like in other regions of the world?
 Do other cultural and technological trajectories complicate our perspective on the Gutenberg revolution?
 What, specifically, can we learn from the rich literary and material cultures of South Asia?

 This course introduces the key issues related to the history of the book in South Asia.
-Topics covered include manuscript and pre-modern print cultures; technologies such as woodblock and lithography; print capitalism; readerships; serialized fiction and literature; presses, prizes, and publishing houses; periodicals; and the digital present.
+Topics covered include manuscript cultures; print capitalism; print technologies such as woodblock and lithography; periodicals; postcolonial book cultures; and graphic novels.
+The course will also offer guest lectures and a visit to Special Collections.